Overview

 To indicate clearly when a draft thesis is in acceptable condition for examination or, if it is clear that the thesis is not examinable, to advise the student in a timely fashion.
 In the case of disagreement between the supervisor and the student as to whether the thesis should move to defence, the student does have the right to proceed to examination without the supervisor’s support.

-To complete all necessary departmental records and the supervisor’s section of the annual audit form required by the Faculty of Graduate and Postdoctoral Affairs.
+To complete all necessary departmental records and the supervisor’s section of the annual audit form required by the Graduate Studies.

 To discuss with the student as early as feasible, any potential joint authorships or joint ownership of data or patents which might arise, provide a written version of any understandings reached on these matters, and also ensure that student contributions to publications are adequately acknowledged.
 (Granting agencies and major journals have guidelines which cover some or all of these items.)